-Looking to rub shoulders and pop bottles with the elite?
+Looking to rub shoulders and pop bottles with the elite at the best clubs in LA?
 WeHo boasts some of the most prestigious nightclubs this world has to offer.
 With so many great options, and trends constantly changing, we’ve assembled an updated list of best nightclubs in West Hollywood.

 In a rush? browse night clubs, upcoming events, table pricing, and more – directly in the free Discotech Mobile App.

 The celeb-faved nightlife gurus at H.Wood Group are at it again.
 After debuting of Delilah last year, the company has unveiled Poppy, a stylishly surreal space that’s already hosted a star-studded VMA’s after-party before the paint has even dried.
 Entry is at doorman’s discretion; bottle service at Poppy is highly recommended.